-Right-of-use assets are depreciated over the shorter of the useful life of the asset and the lease term.
-For information regarding depreciation charge per class of asset and carrying value, please refer to Note Right of use assets.
-For cash flows relating to leases please refer to the statement of cash flows on page 28.
+Right-of-use assets are depreciated over the shorter of the lease contract or the useful life of the asset.
+For details on the depreciation charge and carrying value by class of asset please refer to Note 13.
+For details on interest expense on lease liabilities, please refer to Note 7.
+For details regarding total lease cash outflow, please see the Statement of Cash Flows.